How to introduce and manage a salary-sacrifice scheme

 - Ensure that all employees understand the implications of the revised contractual arrangements.

-- In designing a scheme, think about whether any savings achieved will be rebated back into the employees' remuneration package or used to reduce costs elsewhere in the business.
+- In designing a scheme, think about whether the financial savings achieved will be rebated back into the employees' remuneration package or used to reduce costs elsewhere in the business.

 - Be aware that HMRC must be satisfied that the salary sacrifice is effective.